wcarmon/docs/rust/io.http.server.md

 ## [Rocket](https://rocket.rs/v0.5/guide/overview/) (best)
 1. At the level of Spring Web
+1. More declarative than imperative, but so feature rich it rarely matters
 1. `Con`: Faring setup doesn't play well with DI
 1. `Con`: Farings (middleware) are exhausting and framework heavy (too far abstracted from actual behavior)
 1. `Con`: Route annotations only work on functions not on methods (not impl)
 1. `Con`: Seems abandoned
-1. `Pro`: Simplicity is a virtue
+1. `Pro`: [async support](https://rocket.rs/v0.5/guide/overview/#futures-and-async) (as of 0.5)
 1. `Pro`: Books written about Rocket
-1. `Pro`: [async support](https://rocket.rs/v0.5/guide/overview/#futures-and-async) (as of 0.5)
 1. `Pro`: Custom middleware is intuitive (See [Fairing](https://api.rocket.rs/v0.4/rocket/fairing/trait.Fairing.html) info)
 1. `Pro`: Custom request parsing is intuitive
 1. `Pro`: Excellent documentation